 Reminiscent of Alfred Hitchcock's mastery, The McGuffin is filled with electrifying tension, thrilling twists and unexpected turns, ultimately exploding into pure terror... beyond a shadow of a doubt!

 Stars Charles Dance, Anna Massey, Ann Todd, Phyllis Logan, Brian Glover, Mark Rylance, Jerry Stiller, Ritza Brown, Francis Matthews.
 Screenplay by Michael Thomas.
 Directed by Colin Bucksey.
 Out of Print.
 1985 BBC.
 (England).
 Excellent.
-4:3 aspect ratio. $99cents first class shipping.
-Out of U.S. air shipping $3.
+4:3 aspect ratio.
+US shipping $1 first class.
+International us$3.
 104 minutes.
 COLOR.
 NEVER RELEASED IN THE U.S. $14.99.
 This item is traded collector to collector.
 The Seller owns no rights to this property and no rights are transferred or implied.